 Risks of Minimally Invasive Cholecystectomy

-Every surgery comes with risk.
+Every surgery comes with risks.
 If you are undergoing a minimally invasive Cholecystectomy, there are a few risks to keep in mind, such as:

-- Potential injury to small and large intestine
+- Potential injury to the small and large intestine

 - Urinary retention